 There’s also the Ambient Mode, which introduces a new dimension to your TV, making this a compelling proposition for people who don’t want tech to look too techy.

 What didn’t I like?

-While it does offer a great picture for day-to-day watching, there’s better available at the same price – particularly when it comes to HDR performance – so you’ve got to really want this design to invest in it.
+While it offers an excellent picture for day-to-day watching, there’s better available at the same price – particularly regarding HDR performance – so you’ve got to want this design to invest in it.

 Viewing angles are also a little tight – you’ll want to be watching front on to get the best from this TV.

 An undeniably design-focused TV leaves little to be desired in the performance stakes.
 But if you’re looking for a 4K TV that turns heads and gets your guests talking, the Samsung Serif is one to check out.